-Currently, I’m a Master in Sociology Student at the Catholic University of Chile, in the Institute of Sociology.
-Faculty of Social Science, I work on environmental sociology, risk and environments, and science and technology studies in the coast of Valparaíso.
-I'm interested in inquiring ways of making knowledge about natural disasters and climate changes, their forms of assembly with local communities and identities, and with the forms of non-institutional participation in the design of prevention and care arrangements.
+I’m a Master in Sociology Student at the Catholic University of Chile, in the Institute of Sociology.
+I work in environmental sociology, risk governance, experimental ethnographies and science and technology studies in the coast of Valparaiso (Chile).
+I'm interested in investigating forms of local knowledge of natural disasters and climate risks, community forms of non-institutional participation in the design of prevention and care agreements.

 As a practitioner, I have worked as coordinator of a Chilean Nucleus on Actor-Network Theory (NANT), with the collaboration of the Sociology Department at the Alberto Hurtado University.
 In this project, we have recently published a book that collects the works of Chilean researchers in STS, called: "Technopolitics: Chilean STS studies".
 More information here

 Also, I’m a member of the Chilean STS network (CTS-Chile), which has been an inter, trans and multidisciplinary innovative and challenging collaboration space since 2011.
 Gathering academics and practitioners from social sciences, engineering, history, natural sciences, and philosophy.